 In addition to the above characteristics, another way of examining the equity and reach of the 21st CCLC program is to examine the participation of students with different special needs and backgrounds.
-As such, the Grace Place for Children and Families (Elementary School) 21st CCLC Program reported data on the number of students eligible for three primary special services: Limited English Proficiency, Free or Reduced Price Lunch, and services for students with a Special Need or Disability.
-Of the 198 students served during the 2017-2018 program year, data on special services were reported for 198 students (100% of all enrolled students).
+As such, the Grace Place for Children and Families (High School) 21st CCLC Program reported data on the number of students eligible for three primary special services: Limited English Proficiency, Free or Reduced Price Lunch, and services for students with a Special Need or Disability.
+Of the 187 students served during the 2018-2019 program year, data on special services were reported for 187 students (100% of all enrolled students).
 Distributions of these students based on these demographic descriptors are shown in Table 9-6.
 In addition to total participants, it is important to report data on regularly participating students (i.e., students attending at least 30 days of program operations).
-As shown in Table 9-7, the distribution of regularly participating students in the Grace Place (Elementary) 21st CCLC Program within the identified special services were approximately equal to the distributions for all students.
-Overall, data show that the Grace Place (Elementary) 21st CCLC Program is providing 21st CCLC services to students that demonstrate the identified needs and target population proposed in the original grant application submitted to the Florida Department of Education.
-For instance, the vast majority (96.7%) of regularly participating students on whom data were provided qualify for free or reduced lunch (one of the primary indicators for 21st CCLC programs in Florida).
-Moreover, a large percentage of students (48.1%) speak English as their secondary language.
-The percentage of students speaking English as a second language is rather unique among 21st CCLC programs in Florida and across the nation.
-While this would present a challenge for most programs, it is important to note that Grace Place for Children and Families is very well adapted and highly experienced in providing inclusive services to these students.
+As shown in Table 9-7, the distribution of regularly participating students in the Grace Place (High School) 21st CCLC Program within the identified special services were approximately equal to the distributions for all students.
+Overall, data show that the Grace Place (High School) 21st CCLC Program is providing 21st CCLC services to students that demonstrate the identified needs and target population proposed in the original grant application submitted to the Florida Department of Education.
+For instance, 82.8% of regularly participating students on whom data were provided qualify for free or reduced lunch (one of the primary indicators for 21st CCLC programs in Florida).